kjlo/hyprdrop/README.md

 ## Usage
-The preferred way to use it's by adding this as a binding to your Hyprland config:
+The preferred way to use it's by adding this as bindings to your Hyprland config:
 ```
 bind = $mainMod, U, exec, hyprdrop alacritty -i alacritty_hyprdrop
 ```